wilsonezrayio/dalle-api-unity/README.md

 `Outpainting` uses a Unity-specific implementation of ["outpainting"](https://openai.com/blog/dall-e-introducing-outpainting/)

+*After setting the prompt press the generate button.
+It will fetch data from OpenAI server.
+You can not set the prompt again until you reset.
+But you can generate/(enlarge existing image) as much as you want from the same prompt and existing image.*

 `Text to 3D Skybox` creates panorama via Outpainting (be very intentional with prompting) (W.I.P.)

-`Skybox Result` is a scene with the last generated panorama (W.I.P.)
+`Skybox Result` has the last generated panorama (W.I.P.)

 The above scenes can be located in `Projects >> Assets >> Scenes`